26th Battalion (New Zealand): Egypt

 It had been planned that the New Zealanders would be based at Matruh, but Freyberg, the divisional commander, was unhappy with this for he regarded the position as a trap.
 The 26th Battalion was the first unit of 6th Brigade to arrive; they were ordered to assemble at Amiriya and moved there on 24 June.
 The next day, after the fall of Tobruk to Rommel's forces, the division was tasked with establishing defensive positions at Minqar Qaim.
 It was to hold and delay the advance of the Panzer Army Africa for as long as it could while remaining intact.

 The 26th Battalion, along with the rest of the 6th Brigade, were ordered to set up camp at El Alamein while the 4th and 5th Brigades went south to Minqar Qaim.
 The 6th Brigade, now commanded by Brigadier George Clifton, was initially held in reserve before being ordered to man the Kaponga Box at Bab el Qattara.
 Arriving on 28 June, the 26th Battalion guarded the southern side of the box, while the 24th and 25th Battalions were responsible for the northern and west sides respectively.
 The brigade remained here, watching first the retreating British stream by and then the Germans, at a distance, for several days before moving to Amiriya.
 It missed the action of 14–15 July at Ruweisat Ridge which saw the destruction of a large part of the 4th and 5th Brigades when, after securing the ridge, no armour was available to defend a counterattack by the Germans.
-The 6th Brigade was recalled back to the El Alamein lines to relieve what was left of the 4th Brigade.
+The 6th Brigade was recalled to the El Alamein lines to relieve what was left of the 4th Brigade.
 A few days later, it was involved in a night-time attack on the El Mrier Depression.
 The aim was to secure the depression to create a route through which British armour could penetrate.

 The attack commenced the night of 21 July, following an intensive artillery barrage.
 The 26th Battalion was on the right flank of the advance, with two companies on its front, with another two companies behind.
 A transport column with anti-tank guns, mortars, a machine gun platoon and ammunition carriers was to follow.
 Initial progress was straightforward until a minefield was encountered and the troops came under fire.
 After a short delay, the New Zealanders charged the ridge and into the El Mrier Depression.
 There they encountered German tanks and dug in while awaiting the battalion's support arms.
-Contact was lost with 24th Battalion on the left and meanwhile the transport column had ran into the minefield.
-Sappers were working to clear the mines, but there much more than expected.
+Contact was lost with 24th Battalion on the left and meanwhile the transport column had run into the minefield.
+Sappers were working to clear the mines, but there were much more than expected.